• Skip to main content

 A wicker serving tray filled with Lemon stuffed crab cakes, with blue and purple flowers in the background

 Did you make this recipe?
-Rate it below and tag me in your creation on Instagram! @RecipeHippie
+It would mean so much to me if you would rate it in the recipe card and tag me in your creation on Instagram! @RecipeHippie

 Stuffed Lemon Crab Cakes Recipe